-- Initial incorrect classification and then reclassification is another possible reason.
-Indeed an historical report on ACE RTOs (provided by training.gov.au help desk March 30 2016) shows that 44 have been reclassified from ACE RTOs to other categories of RTOs and that the earliest incidence of this happening was mid-2011. - Also ACE RTOs have been amalgamating to adopt more sustainable new business models in response to changes in VET policy and towards more competitive training markets in which all RTOs compete for the available government funds.
+Initial incorrect classification and then reclassification is another possible reason.
+Indeed an historical report on ACE RTOs (provided by training.gov.au help desk March 30 2016) shows that 44 have been reclassified from ACE RTOs to other categories of RTOs and that the earliest incidence of this happening was mid-2011.

+Also ACE RTOs have been amalgamating to adopt more sustainable new business models in response to changes in VET policy and towards more competitive training markets in which all RTOs compete for the available government funds.
 For example, ACE RTO providers in NSW, known as Community Colleges, have reduced from 70 ten years ago to 35 today through mergers, re-alignment of service focus and closures (ALA, 2015, p.
 13).

-To be noted further is that discrepancies exist between the above point-in-time numbers of ACE RTOs in the national register for VET (training.gov.au) and the numbers of ACE RTOs reported as delivering government funded VET in any one year by the National Centre for Vocational Education and Research (NCVER), which manages national VET data collections.
+There are discrepancies that exist between the point-intime numbers of ACE RTOs in the national register for VET (training.gov.au) and the numbers of ACE RTOs reported as delivering government funded VET in any one year by the National Centre for Vocational Education and Research (NCVER), who manage national VET data collections.
+For example, in 2014 according to training.gov.au there were 354 ACE RTOs whereas the NCVER reported 426 ACE RTOs delivering government funded VET (NCVER, 2015a).
+For the same year 2014, NCVER reported total VET activity from all funding sources for the first time in 2014 and indicated there were 498 ACE providers (NCVER, 2015b).
+NCVER also reported for government funded VET activity, there were 423 ACE RTOs (see Table 3).

-- For example in 2014 according to training.gov. au there were 354 ACE RTOs whereas the NCVER reported 426 ACE RTOs as delivering government funded VET in 2014 (NCVER, 2015a) - For the same year NCVER reported total VET activity from all funding sources for the first time and that 498 ACE providers were involved (NCVER, 2015b). - It has been suggested that the definitions in the NCVER managed National VET Provider Collection specifications for the Training Organisation Type Identifiers are broad enough that organisations can identify themselves incorrectly, skewing the numbers (ALA, 2015 p.
+It has been suggested that the definitions in the NCVER managed National VET Provider Collection specifications for the Training Organisation Type Identifiers are broad enough that organisations can identify themselves incorrectly, skewing the numbers (ALA, 2015 p.
 6).

-In summary regarding the number of ACE providers who are also RTOs or VET providers, the best we can say is that there are at least 300 and may be as many as 500.
+In summary the number of ACE providers who are also RTOs or formal VET providers, the best we can say is that there are at least 300 and may be as many as 500.

-Total ACE providers and their activity focus
+ACE activity focus

-Overall, the found data suggests that there are at least 2500 ACE providers in Australia.
-All deliver personal interest learning and some only this type of learning.
+Overall, the data suggests that there are at least 2500 ACE providers in Australia.
+All deliver personal enrichment learning and some only this type of learning.
 Many also provide adult basic education.
-A significant minority offer formal vocational education as well (see Figure 3).
-Personal interest learning
+A significant minority offer formal vocational education as well (see Figure 4).